mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 Ember's JavaScript code that takes care of rendering the appropriate content based on the requested route.

-To handle direct URLs requested to the web server, there are two approaches:
+To handle direct URLs requests to the web server, there are two approaches:

 1. Creating HTML files in the paths of the routes.
 2. We tell Netlify to give us the index.html when we get a 404 error, and Ember